|

-A male and female Kinixys homeana working to create more Kinixys homeana
+A male and female Kinixys homeana working to create more Kinixys homeana. |

-As of 2019, Kinixys homeana are the most readily available hingebacks in the U.S. pet trade.
+Kinixys homeana are the most readily available hingebacks in the U.S. pet trade.
 Ironically, they are the most endangered in the wild, having a proposed IUCN critically threatened status.
 Their range is small, their habitats are being lost, and they are collected from the wild for both the international pet trade and for food for local people in West Africa.
 These tortoises are commonly called Home's or Forest Hingebacks.

 If you are in the care of a struggling Home's hingeback, please contact me, I can help!
 This is the species that typically is owned by novice keepers who can only afford the lowest priced tortoises.
 This species has given even the most experienced tortoises keepers frustration.
 The are just really, really difficult to establish in captivity.